dzzie/humidor.net/Arduino/tft/Readme.md

     *MicroSD: ICSP SCLK/MISO/MOSI  Digital #4 (CS)

 You can not use the CC3000 Shield due to pin conflicts.
 The cc3000 breakout actually requires less soldering.
-Just wire as follows:
+Just wire the breakout as follows:

     *Connect GND to one of the Arduino GND pins:
     *Connect Vin to Arduino +5V